 This important event marks Flutter’s transition from a cross-platform mobile application framework to a full-blown cross-platform development tool.

-Even though everything except the mobile part of the framework is not yet considered production-ready, an experienced developer can make a pure Flutter app run on any major platform today, including Android, iOS, Web browser, Windows, macOS, Linux, and even embedded devices.
+Even though everything except the mobile part of the framework is not yet considered production-ready, an experienced Flutter developer can make a pure Flutter app run on any major platform today, including Android, iOS, Web browser, Windows, macOS, Linux, and even embedded devices.
 And the app will function properly with no changes to Dart code.

 Yes, yes and yes.